 Guidance and procedures

-Cambridgeshire and Peterborough Safeguarding Adults Board has information on stages of safeguarding, advocacy, protocol for people who self-neglect and protocol for people who display hoarding behaviours.
+Cambridgeshire and Peterborough Safeguarding Adults Board have information on stages of safeguarding, advocacy, protocol for people who self-neglect and protocol for people who display hoarding behaviours.

 Practitioners should use the Safeguarding referral form to report abuse or concerns about an adult.